 It makes sense to refinance your mortgage if the interest savings are greater than your closing costs.
 How is that determined?
 First, find your breakeven point — otherwise known as the point at which refinance savings outweigh new loan costs.
 For example, let's say your closing costs are $2,800 for a new mortgage that offers $300 in monthly savings.
 Ten months in, you'll earn back (or recapture) your closing costs and then some.
 It's a good deal if you have a number of years left on your mortgage.

 What to watch out for: closing costs always accompany a refinance.
 Make sure you will own your home long enough to cover the closing costs you'll pay to get the lower payment.
 If you're planning on to sell before that breakeven point, refinancing isn't for you right now.

 Like any major financial transaction, refinancing a mortgage requires a commitment of time and energy.
 Know that you'll be expected to provide a variety of paperwork.
 So try to always be available — especially if your goal is to cash in equity.
 The sooner you meet deadlines, the sooner you'll see your money.

 What to watch out for: if you cannot submit all required paperwork in a timely manner, it may result in a lengthy process.

+If you're still unsure how to handle paying off debt, you're not alone.
 Deciding whether or not to refinance your mortgage is a big decision that should be considered carefully.
 If you are currently paying off a large home loan, refinancing your mortgage for even a small percentage difference in your interest rate can result in major monthly savings.
-But don’t merely jump in for a quarter-point improvement.
+But don't merely jump in for a quarter-point improvement.
 Consider the above questions before deciding to refinance, especially if your end result is paying off debt.